fpl/lovergine.com/posts/2025-05-08-death-greatly-exaggerated.md

 Well, a grain of salt is due in any case, but what seems like the current primary choice could become a language of the past in just a few years.

-A complete developer should at least know at a non-trivial level at least a system programming language (e.g., C/C++, or Rust), as well as Python, JavaScript, and possibly also a pure functional one (e.g, Scheme, Clojure, or Haskell).
+A complete developer should at least know at a non-trivial level a system programming language (e.g., C/C++, or Rust), as well as Python, JavaScript, and possibly also a pure functional one (e.g, Scheme, Clojure, or Haskell).
 Of course, moving from a non-trivial level to the guru level is a matter of time and experience, and it could also never happen in practice for each of them.
+The more languages and programming paradigms you dominate, the better for you.

 What will be the next dead language in the near future that still seems to be the current Big Thing?
 I have some suspicions, but I keep them to myself.